-ISR Secondary Campus is housed in two, two-story buildings in downtown Riga.
+ISR Secondary Campus is housed in two, two-storey buildings in downtown Riga.
 The facilities include a canteen in Delicio, general classrooms, 3 Science labs, a Library as well as Music and Art rooms.
-Physical education classes take place at the large Olympic Sports Centre a 3-minute walk from school.
-ISR also provides before-school swimming instruction and squad swimming at the Olympic complex.
-After school sports practices happen at the complex from 3:30pm to 5pm.
-The school has a playground, a volleyball pitch, a football field and a basketball area right outside the school doors.
+Physical Education classes take place at the large Olympic Sports Centre, a 3-minute walk from the school.
+After-school sports practices happen at the complex from 15:30 - 17:00.
+The school has a playground, a volleyball pitch, a football field, and a basketball area right outside the school doors.